Exploring Textured Coatings: Creative Uses and Fun Application Methods

 What surfaces can I apply textured coatings to?

-Almost any surface - drywall, concrete, wood, metal.
-The key is to clean and prime the surface first so the coating has something to adhere to.
+Almost any—drywall, concrete, wood, or even metal.
+Just be sure to clean and prime the surface so the coating adheres properly.

 How do I apply textured coatings?